Configure NAT for threat defense

 Step 1

-Navigate from CDO to Cloud-delivered Firewall Management Center
+Navigate from Security Cloud Control to Cloud-Delivered Firewall Management Center

 Step 2